mmikowski/jquery.event.gevent/README.md

 ## Other notes ##

-This is a global plugin, and therefore does not offer chaining.
+This is a global jQuery plugin, and therefore does not offer chaining.
 For example:

     // DOES NOT WORK:
     //   $.gevent.subscribe(